 DFF does not wish to see young research talents retained in repeated postdoctoral positions without the prospect of permanent employment.
 Consequently, DFF has introduced fixed criteria concerning PhD age.
-The PhD age is calculated as the period of time between acquiring the PhD (the date as it appears on the PhD diploma) and the date for the application deadline (for DFF-Research Project1 and DFF-Research Project2, the applicable date is listed under the description of the individual instruments).
+The PhD age is calculated as the period of time between acquiring the PhD (the date as it appears on the PhD diploma) and the date for the DFF-application deadline (for DFF-Research Project1 and DFF-Research Project2, the applicable date is listed under the description of the individual funding instruments).

-Consideration will be given to leaves of absence such as maternity/paternity/parental leave, illness, family care leave, military service, humanitarian aid work, etc.
+Consideration will be given to leaves of absence such as maternity/paternity/parental leave, illness, bereavement or family care leave, military service and humanitarian aid work.
+It is possible to deduct periods of clinical employment if these constitute a necessary part of the course of an education, but during which the time for research has been very limited.

 For applicants who have been on maternity/paternity leave after obtaining their PhD, the actual number of weeks of leave, multiplied by 2, will be deducted from the applicant's PhD age.
 The period of maternity/paternity leave, including exact starting and ending dates, must be stated in the candidate's CV.
-Moreover, consideration will be given in cases of significant career-relevant circumstances - such as clinical stays or similar - that can be considered a necessary step in a career path, but during which the time for research has been very limited.
+However, the maximum amount of weeks that can be deducted are 52 weeks times two per maternity/paternity leave.